Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-via-Azure-Portal-UI.md

 - Change the value of _`Enable AMBA Connectivity`_ to _`Yes`_.
 This initiative deploys Azure Monitor Baseline Alerts to monitor Network components such as Azure Firewalls, ExpressRoute, VPN, and Private DNS Zones.
 - Change the value of _`Enable AMBA Identity`_ to _`Yes`_.
 This initiative deploys Azure Monitor Baseline Alerts to monitor Identity services such as Key Vaults, Managed HSMs.
 - Change the value of _`Enable AMBA Management`_ to _`Yes`_.
 This initiative deploys Azure Monitor Baseline Alerts to monitor Management services such as Log Analytics Workspaces, Storage Accounts, Automation Accounts.
-- Change the value of _`Enable AMBA Hybrid VM`_ to _`Yes`_ This initiative deploys Azure Monitor Baseline Alerts to monitor Azure Arc-enabled Servers.
+- Change the value of _`Enable AMBA Arc-Enabled Servers`_ to _`Yes`_ This initiative deploys Azure Monitor Baseline Alerts to monitor Azure Arc-enabled Servers.
 - Change the value of _`Enable AMBA Azure VM`_ to _`Yes`_ This initiative deploys Azure Monitor Baseline Alerts to monitor Azure Virtual Machines.
 - Change the value of _`Enable AMBA Key Management`_ to _`Yes`_ This initiative deploys Azure Monitor Baseline Alerts to monitor Key Management Services such as Azure Key Vault, and Managed HSM.
 - Change the value of _`Enable AMBA Load Balancing`_ to _`Yes`_ This initiative deploys Azure Monitor Baseline Alerts to monitor Load Balancing Services such as Load Balancer, Application Gateway, Traffic Manager, and Azure Front Door.